How do we get such incredible views of other planets?

 Is There Water on Mars?

-Curiosity, the rover, has found evidence of a flowing stream on Mars.
+The rover has found evidence of a flowing stream on Mars.
 Layers of smooth, water-polished pebbles have been photographed.
 This is exactly what you would see in a stream on Earth.
 There are many surface features that look like water-eroded canyons.
-Since there was liquid water on Mars, scientists think that life might have existed there in the past.
+Since there is and was liquid water on Mars, scientists think that life might have existed there in the past.
+It is possible for very simple lifeforms to exist there now!
 One of Curiosity's tasks is to sample the soil to search for carbon and other evidence of life.

 Two Martian Moons